ClickCease

 What role do mental health professionals play in a collaborative divorce?

-Mental health professionals are often an integral part of the collaborative divorce process.
-They help facilitate effective communication, manage emotions, and support both parties and their children throughout the divorce proceedings.
+Wondering about the role of mental health professionals?
+Discover how they facilitate effective communication, manage emotions, and support both parties and their children throughout the divorce proceedings.

 What is collaborative law?